alessiodimonte/TER/README.md

 5.6.
 Click on "Runtime" &arr "Change runtime type" &arr "Hardware accelerator" &arr "GPU" &arr "Save" to enable the GPU acceleration

 5.7.
-Click on "Runtime" &arr "Run all" to run the whole notebook
+Click on "Runtime" &arr; "Run all" to run the whole notebook

 5.8.
 Google Colab will ask you to mount your files (it is a mandatory step to perform)
   - Click on "Connect to Google Drive"